Errors

 All errors are wrapped in a WorkflowAIError that contains details about what happened.
 The most interesting fields are:

-• code is a string that identifies the type of error, see the file for more details
+• code is a string that identifies the type of error, see the errors.py file for more details

 • message is a human readable message that describes the error